 The vast majority of the cotton crop in Zambia is contracted to ginning companies who pre-finance inputs.
 99.5 per cent of farmers are estimated to be operating as outgrowers under contract to the ginners, with very few self-financed independent cotton farmers.
 Ginning companies use agents in the field - usually lead farmers or dedicated staff - who work on commission to recover loans and contracted volume of cotton.
 The dominant contracting model, and the provision of inputs (and sometimes technical services) therein, means there are high levels of dependence between cotton farmers and ginners.
-To
+The dominant contracting model is a service of dependence between cotton farmers and ginners.